-Students that return to play too soon may worsen concussion symptoms, prolong the recovery time, and they also risk catastrophic consequences if they suffer another head injury.
-These consequences are preventable if each athlete is allowed time to recover from their concussion including completing the stepwise return-to-play protocol.
+Student-athletes that return to play too soon may lengthen their recovery time.
+They also risk recurrent, cumulative or even catastrophic consequences if they suffer another concussion.
+Such risk and difficulties are prevented if each athlete is allowed time to recover from a concussion and the return-to-play decisions are carefully and individually made.
 No athlete should return to sport or other at-risk activity when signs or symptoms of concussion are present and recovery is ongoing.